COVID-19: Get your family into good health

 A message from our Chief Medical Officer

-Jane Pauley Community Health Center wants to make it easy for you to keep yourself and your family healthy from COVID-19.
-To be up to date you need to get the seasonal vaccine as it comes out.
-We expect to have quantities at select JPCHC for locations when available to us soon.
-Please check back for further details.
+Jane Pauley Community Health Center wants to make it easy for you to keep yourself and your family healthy from seasonal viruses that spike in the fall and winter.
+To be up to date you need to get these vaccines as they come out.
+We currently have Flu vaccines at all locations, and have RSV and COVID-19 vaccines available at select JPCHC locations.
+Please call us or your JPCHC Practice Location for details and to schedule a vaccine appointment.

 Why stay up to date?